Inference for Impulse Responses under Model Uncertainty: Inference Accounting for Rank Uncertainty

+Note that our weights ensure that the true rank asymptotically receives a weight of one, which is stronger than required in Assumption (i).
+This implies that using these weights, the WIMP intervals are not conservative asymptotically.
+In practice one faces the trade-off between the desired robustness to model uncertainty and the width of the resulting intervals.
+However, we stress that changing the constants $c_1$ and $c_2$, may lead to very different small sample properties -- even though the asymptotic properties remain unaffected.
+Therefore it remains crucial to investigate the small sample properties of the chosen approach.
+This we do in the next sections.

-\begin{remark} Note that our notion of uniform and pointwise validity is conceptually different from the notion regularly encountered in the impulse response literature, such as \citet{LSW15} and \citet{InoueKilian16}.
+\begin{remark} While the results above establish pointwise asymptotic validity, this does not imply validity uniformly over the parameter space.\footnote{Note that our notion of uniform and pointwise validity is conceptually different from the notion occasionally encountered in the impulse response literature, such as \citet{LSW15} and \citet{InoueKilian16}.
 In those papers, ``pointwise'' relates to inference on a single impulse response, whereas uniform or joint confidence bands are valid for a set of impulse responses.
 Our notion of uniform and pointwise relates to to the parameter space $\Theta$, and applies to both inference on single responses and joint inference on a set of responses.
-Therefore, methods establishing joint coverage over multiple responses, are as sensitive to rank uncertainty as methods for inference on single impulse responses, and our arguments apply equally well to these methods. \end{remark}
+Methods establishing joint coverage are as sensitive to rank uncertainty as methods for single impulse responses, and our arguments apply equally well to these methods.}